-All RAR and RAD Certificate Program applicants must provide a high school diploma or equivalent and all official postsecondary transcripts, as well as proof of a tour of the institution and enrollment agreement.
+All RAR and RAD Certificate Program applicants must be beyond the age of compulsory school attendance in Texas, provide a high school diploma or equivalent (ie- GED, evidence of passing a state certified high school equivalency test, an academic transcript showing successful completion of at least a two-year program acceptable for full credit toward a bachelor's degree, documentation showing student excelled academically in high school and has met the formalized written admissions policies of the college for associate degree), and all official post-secondary transcripts, as well as proof of a tour of the institution and enrollment agreement.
 The Recording Conservatory of Austin will give equal opportunity to all applicants regardless of race, sex, or natural origin.